Kojk-AI/spobet/README.md

 <div id="top"></div>

 # SPOBET
-Pose-based word-level sign language recognition with BERT-style transformer
+Pose-based word-level sign language recognition with BERT-style transformer in Keras

 <!-- ABOUT THE PROJECT -->
 ## About The Project